abdelaliichou/Docker-for-java-applications/README.md

 FROM registry.access.redhat.com/ubi9/openjdk-21:1.22
 ENV LANG='en_US.UTF-8' LANGUAGE='en_US:en'

-COPY build/lib/* /deployments/lib/
+COPY target/lib/* /deployments/lib/
-COPY build/*-runner.jar /deployments/quarkus-run.jar
+COPY target/*-runner.jar /deployments/quarkus-run.jar
 ```

 Same base, but only 2 COPY instructions.
 The legacy format puts all deps in one fat JAR (`-runner.jar`), so there's less to copy — but you lose the fine-grained layer caching of the fast-jar approach.

-**When would you use this?** For compatibility with tooling that expects a single JAR.
-Or for simpler deployments where build speed isn't a priority.
+**When would you use this?** For compatibility with tooling that expects a single JAR, or for simpler deployments where build speed isn't a priority.
 In most cases, prefer the fast-jar format.

 ---